 By Deanna Ayres

 From black pearls to golden pearls, they have been a treasured gem for centuries, in no small part due to their shimmering iridescence, lustre and inner glow.
-From ancient Egypt’s Cleopatra to ancient Rome and Greece, through the dark ages up until today, pearls are held in high regard and associated with beauty and style, worn by style icons from Coco Chanel and Jackie Kennedy to Angela Jolie and Rhianna.
+From ancient Egypt’s Cleopatra to ancient Rome and Greece, through the Dark Ages up until today, pearls have been held in high regard and associated with beauty and style, worn by style icons from Coco Chanel and Jackie Kennedy to Angela Jolie and Rhianna.

 Vegans would argue that pearls aren’t exactly cruelty free.
 According to PETA, culturing pearls involves surgically opening each oyster shell and inserting an irritant in the oyster, which is stressful to the animal.
 What’s worse is that freshwater pearls can be cultured by inserting another oyster’s mantle tissue, and saltwater pearls have beads and another oyster’s mollusk tissue inserted.
 Fewer than half of the oysters may survive this process.

 PETA also argues against cultivators of pearls, as they further stress the oysters by suspending them in water in a cage, washing their shells, moving them around in different waters, and raising and lowering their cages to subject them to changing water temperatures.

-On the other hand, it’s important to know that some farms aim for an eco-friendly approach to pearl oyster farming, due to ethics, legal restrictions, or a desire to create higher quality pearls.
-Also, it’s in the cultivator’s best interest to treat the oyster with care, as creating a pearl is not a quick business – a grain of sand cannot be grafted onto an oyster to allow it to ‘protect’ itself from the irritation with layers of pearl until the oyster is between 12-24 months old.
-Moreover, pearl cultivators insist that invertebrates like oysters don’t have a nervous system like ours, and don’t feel any pain or irritation; rather the nacre they send out from their bodies is done as an autoimmune response, much in the same way our system sends out white blood cells when an intruder enters it.
+On the other hand, it’s important to know that some farms aim for a highly ethical approach to pearl oyster farming, whether this be due to legal restrictions, personal morals, or a desire to create higher quality pearls.
+It’s in the cultivator’s best interest to treat the oyster with care, as creating a pearl is not a quick business – a grain of sand cannot even be grafted onto an oyster to allow it to ‘protect’ itself from the irritation with layers of pearl until the oyster is between 12-24 months old.

+“The health of the oyster is one of the most important factors in creating valuable pearls.
+This is where eco-friendly really comes to play, and pearlers gain numerous benefits from paying attention to the environment,” says Elizabeth Salles, of eco friendly brand Kamoka Pearls.
 “For example,” she continues, “oysters are living creatures of course, and should not be overstocked to avoid disease.
-They shouldn’t be densely packed together so they can produce larger pearls”.
+They also shouldn’t be densely packed together so they can produce larger pearls”.

-The article posits that oyster farms overall are actually good for the ecology, as they naturally filter the water and remove nitrogen as well as heavy metals from the water they live in.
-In fact, the article claims oyster farms are a wonderful bio-solution for polluted water!
+The article posits that oyster farms overall are actually good for the environment, as they naturally filter the water and remove nitrogen as well as heavy metals from the water they live in.
+In fact, the article states that oyster farms are a wonderful bio-solution for polluted water!

 The Bottom Line

 So, are pearls eco-friendly?
-The bottom line is that they certainly can be – and they do provide a better alternative to mined gemstones.
+They certainly can be.
+They can actually protect oysters from preditors, can clean dirty water, and they definitely provide a better alternative to mined gemstones.
 But not all pearlers follow sustainable guidelines, and of course, if you’re strongly vegan, you’ll not want to contribute to potentially harming any creature – whether or not its nervous system is capable of feeling pain.